 Because the inside of the surfactant micelle likes oil and grease, it is attracted to the soil on your clothing and helps loosen the oily, greasy dirt from the surface of your garment.
 When the dirt is removed from the garment’s surface, it is suspended in the water in the micelle.
 This is known as the emulsification of one liquid into another.
 The soil remains inside the micelle and will not settle back onto the surface of your garment.

 Since the outside of the micelle loves water, it floats away during rinsing, leaving you a clean garment.

-You should now have a better understanding as to why soap, as well as dish and laundry soaps, are effective in cleaning.
-Whether chemically loaded cleaners like those in the store or products with less chemicals that do their best to provide you with a safe alternative, like Champion Supplies products, you will get the benefit of surfactants to get your clothing clean.
+You should now have a better understanding as to why soap, including dish and laundry soaps, are effective in washing grease out of clothes.
+Whether chemically loaded cleaners like those in the store or products with fewer chemicals that do their best to provide you with a safe alternative, like the Champion Biodegradable Degreaser Cleaner, you will get the benefit of surfactants to get your clothing clean.

 Great Cleaning Surfactants

 Now here are some surfactant products we recommend to get bacon grease and other oily stains out of your clothes:

 Champion Biodegradable Degreaser Cleaner

 This degreaser has been designed to be a superior heavy-duty cleaning product.
 Because this product is concentrated, it will help you save money.
 Just one 32 ounce bottle of this ultra degreaser makes 256 gallons of grease-removing cleaner.
 Simply mix it with water and eliminate the toughest grease stains.

 This ultra degreaser has the power to remove stubborn grease and oil stains, dirt, and grime from your kitchen counter surfaces, sinks, drains, appliances, and all your kitchen tools.
 It will also tackle the grease and oil stains on metal items, bathroom tile and Formica, all your household tools and so much more, including your washable fabrics.